lioshi/lioshiScheme/README.md

 #Easy installation

 You can install this theme through the Package Control : https://packagecontrol.io/installation.
-Search for “lioshi color scheme”, install, restart Sublime Text.
+Search for “lioshi theme”, install, restart Sublime Text.

 Edit user settings like followed